 The Crucible’s Fire Arts Festival

-The Fire Arts Festival 2005 takes place this week (July 14-17) at The Crucible.
-The Crucible is an amazing non-profit arts and community facility located in Oakland that focuses on metalworking, industrial arts and fire performance.
-The Fire Arts Festival, now in it’s fifth year, features a stunning array of artists and performers.
-The Fire & Light Benefit Auction Soiree, which will help raise money for The Crucible’s youth and adult education programs, takes place on Thursday, July 14th.
-Here’s the full schedule and ticket information.
+The Fire Arts Festival 2005 takes place July 14-17 at The Crucible.
+The Crucible is an amazing non-profit art and community facility located in Oakland that focuses on metalworking, industrial arts, and fire performance.
+The Fire Arts Festival, now in its fifth year, features a stunning array of artists and performers.
+The Fire & Light Benefit Auction Soiree, which will help raise money for The Crucible’s youth and adult education programs, takes place on July 14th.

 Get ready to experience three illuminating nights of out-of-this-world entertainment as only The Crucible provides.
 The Fire Arts Festival’s evening events will take place July 14-16 at The Crucible’s 48,000 square foot industrial arts facility and nearby 200,000 square foot outdoor space in West Oakland.
 Buy tickets now for three nights of spectacular aerial and fire performances, live bronze, aluminum and iron pours and many fire and light installations.